Nonequilibrium dynamical cluster theory: Interaction quench - 2D Hubbard model

-Next, we turn to the interaction quench for the 2D Hubbard model, where a point of interest is whether we have a qualitative change in going from 1D over to 2D.
+Now let us turn to the interaction quench in the 2D Hubbard model, and investigate whether there is a qualitative change in the relaxation dynamics when going from 1D to 2D.
 In Fig.~\ref{2d hubbard}, we plot the time evolution for $d(t)$ and $\Delta n(t)$ for 2D.
+Since the cluster types A and B give quantitatively similar results, we take the average of cluster types A and B in the results of DCA to accelerate the convergence with respect to $N_c$, as we did for 1D.
 We can see that $d(t)$ quickly relaxes to the thermal value [an arrow in Fig.~\ref{2d hubbard}(a)] without generating long-lived oscillations.
-This is similar to the infinite dimensional case.
+This is similar to the infinite-dimensional case.
 For $d(t)$, we find that the dependence on $N_c$ is quite small (with DMFT already providing a good estimate), which implies that the nonlocal correlations are less relevant for local quantities in 2D.

-If we turn to $\Delta n(t)$, which is a nonlocal quantity, we immediately notice that $\Delta n(t)$ now depends prominently on the position on the Fermi surface [while DMFT only gives a momentum-independent $\Delta n(t)$].
+However, if we turn to $\Delta n(t)$ which is a nonlocal quantity, we immediately notice that $\Delta n(t)$ now dramatically depends on the position along the Fermi surface [while DMFT only gives a momentum-independent $\Delta n(t)$].
+Note that the DCA results do converge with respect to $N_c$ in the short-time regime up to $tJ\lesssim 2$, where the momentum dependence already starts to grow.
 In the plot we have focused on the nodal $(\pi/2,\pi/2)$ and antinodal $(\pi,0)$ points, and we consider clusters up to $N_c=16\times 16$ (since we need $N_c\ge 4\times 4$ to distinguish the nodal and antinodal sectors).
 As was the case in 1D, $\Delta n(t)$ is sensitive to $N_c$, and even with clusters as large as $N_c=16\times 16$ we still have a finite cluster-size effect.
-It seems that DCA+IPT is approaching $\Sigma^{(2)}$ in the large $N_c$ limit (at least for $\Delta n$) in this interaction regime.
-At present, going to larger clusters is technically difficult due to memory storage, since we have to keep $N/N_c$ large enough (in Fig.~\ref{2d hubbard} we take $N=256\times 256$).
+It seems that DCA+IPT is approaching $\Sigma^{(2)}$ in the large $N_c$ limit (at least for $\Delta n$) in this interaction range.
+At present, going to larger clusters is technically difficult due to memory limitations, since we have to keep $N/N_c$ large enough (in Fig.~\ref{2d hubbard} we take $N=256\times 256$).